cocos/cocos-docs/en/scripting/modules/spec.md

 ### The `browser` Field is not Supported

-Some npm packages have `browser` fields documented in the manifest file `package.json`, e.g. [JSZip](https://github.com/Stuk/jszip).
+Some npm packages have `browser` fields documented in the manifest file `package.json`, e.g.: [JSZip](https://github.com/Stuk/jszip).
 The `browser` field is used to specify a module parsing method specific to the package when it is in a non-Node.js environment, which allows some Node.js-specific modules in the package to be replaced with modules that can be used in the Web.
 Although Cocos Creator **does not support this field**, if you have the ability to edit npm packages, Cocos Creator recommends using [conditionalized export](https://nodejs.org/api/packages.html#packages_conditional_exports) and [subpath import](https://nodejs.org/api/packages.html#packages_subpath_imports) instead of the `browser` field.

 Otherwise, the target library can be used in a non-npm way.
 For example, copying modules from the target library that are specifically made for non-Node.js environments into the project and importing them via relative paths.